kuroazai/KivyCalculator/README.md

 Am aware of various issues the application still has, that will be improved upon in the upcoming version that will use a far better system.

--Would only allow 1 decimal
++Would only allow 1 decimal
--Unable to differential between float and int
++Unable to differential between float and int
--Limited Prevention of non logical calculation
++Limited Prevention of non logical calculation

 Version 0.2 Notes :